luc-chevaux/sliding-youtube-gallery/readme.txt

 = How do I display a 3d carousel in a Template? =

-To display a 3d carousel within a template you must use the getVideoCarousel function, for example `<?php echo getVideoCarousel(array('id' => 1)); ?>`.
+To display a 3d carousel within a template you must use the getCarousel function, for example `<?php echo getCarousel(array('id' => 1)); ?>`.

+= How do I display an Elastislide in a page or post? =

+To display an Elastislide in a page or post, you must use the short code [syg_elastislide id=your_gallery_id] .

+= How do I display an Elastislide in a Template? =

+To display an Elastislide within a template you must use the getElastislide function, for example `<?php echo getElastislide(array('id' => 1)); ?>`.

 = How can I override css settings? =

-To customize your galleries you can use the plugin administration page.
-If you need to customize something specific, you can override standard css by adding your css manually and make the single directive !important .
+Sometimes, some theme could override gallery css settings making your component rendered bad.
+To customize your galleries you have to use the theme administration page, but if something goes wrong, you can try to fix possible css errors by looking in firebug console for selectors that has been overridden from your theme css.
+If so, or if you need to customize something specific, you can do using in your css attribute the !important directive.

 == Screenshots ==